-I was asked this afternoon about the origin of the relationship between the painter Caravaggio and my book.
+I have been asked from time to time about the origin of the relationship between the painter Caravaggio and my book, Caravaggio’s Dagger.

 The painter’s way of life and how he depicted life in his work constitute one of the exemplifications of abandonment of right action.
 This exemplification is stated expressly in the concluding Taxonomy in poem VII, “Cantata Text Booklet for the Holy Days.”
 The other three referred to are Monteverdi, Rothschild, and Michelangelo.
 Each of these three also are exemplifications of ways of life and consequences in their work.
 However, the superseding context is the Lutheran practice of the writing of cantata text booklet cycles, which many Lutheran composers set to music for inclusion in the liturgical services of worship.
 The pre-eminent composer of this type of music was Johann Sebastian Bach.